japaric-archived/serial.rs/README.md

 # Non-Rust dependencies

 - A libc that includes the termios API.
+  - Tested against glibc-2.15 on Ubuntu 12.04.
+(See travis)
-  - Tested against glibc-2.20 on Linux.
+  - Tested against glibc-2.20 on some [obscure][exherbo] Linux distro.
 - `socat`, used to create virtual serial ports, only required to run the tests.

 # License